trinhtn4322/Data_Project/README.md

 ##### Data: Weather data, taken in real time on a website specializing in weather
 More details will be covered in **part 1**.

-- Data after being downloaded and through a few simple processing steps will be uploaded to Data Lake Then it will be processed and cleaned with R and put back into the Data Warehouse
+- Data after being downloaded and through a few simple processing steps will be uploaded to Data Warehouse.
+Then the data will be taken from the data warehouse for ready to analysis and processing by R

 - Next, we will do some simple analysis with this data